aave/aave-debt-swap/README.md

     - When using full balance, the ParaSwap `offset` is set to non-zero value (depends on the action) the `amount` is set to a high value (higher than the current balance of the user) so contracts override the amount with the last updated value of the user position.
 This could artificially create positive slippage if the amount used for the ParaSwap API call highly differs from the amount that is finally used on the transaction execution (the actual one).
     - Example for `BUY`: API call of `buy(x,y)` and swap transaction of `buy(x',y')`.
 If `y'>y` then `x'>x`, so positive slippage happens as user is receiving more assets than expected.
     - Example for `SELL`: API call of `sell(x,y)` and swap transaction of `sell(x',y')`.
 If `x'>x` then `y'>y`, so positive slippage happens as user is receiving more assets than expected.
+  - In `ParaSwapLiquditySwapAdapter`, fetching of ParaSwap route for swapping from collateral asset to another asset with flashloan enabled should take `flashloanFee` into consideration.
+As `ParaSwapLiquditySwapAdapter` swaps `(collateralAmountToSwap - flashloanFee)` to guarantee that `flashloanFee` is paid, generating routes with `(collateralAmountToSwap - flashloanFee) `is recommended.
+    - Example: User wants to swap `1000 BUSD` collateral to `min(995 USDC)` collateral and with flashloan enabled.
+The ParaSwap route should be generated for selling (1000 BUSD - 0.9 BUSD) to buy USDC assuming (0.09% flashloan fee).
+Thus, ParaSwapLiquditySwapAdapter will flashloan (1000 BUSD) but will sell (1000 BUSD - 0.9 BUSD) to ensure that 0.9 BUSD stays in the contract to pay flashloan premium.

 ## Install